Today’s the big day — you’re going on-site for a formal job interview.

 In addition to the items above, you should also have the following information readily accessible:

 1) Office Address and Directions.
-Don’t just wing it with Google Maps on the way.
+Don’t just wing it with Google Maps on the big day.
+You want to do your research ahead of time!
 Write down the office address and unit number, and review the location/directions before you depart.
-You may also want to take a test run the day before to scope out parking.

-2) Phone Number of the Front Desk.
-You may need to call the front desk if you have trouble finding the address or encounter other issues (e.g. restricted access to the parking lot/garage).
+2) Phone Number of the Front Desk or Content.
+You may need to call the front desk or the contact you'll be interviewing with if you have trouble finding the address or encounter other issues (e.g. restricted access to the parking lot/garage).
+Adding them as a contact in your phone will make it easy for you to find their number instead of having to dig through your email.

 Things You Should NOT Bring To A Job Interview